wavefrontHQ/help/settings_query_dashboard.md

 ### Understanding Slow Queries

-Jump to Slow Query Dashboard Sections - Several slow queries being executed within the selected time window can cause the Slow Query Dashboard page to be very long.
-These section links allow you to jump down to the relevant section of your choice.
+Slow Query Dashboard helps you understand why certain queries take a long time to display.
+Section links allow you to jump down to sections containing details.
 The links display only after you have scrolled down the page.

-General Information - Provides general information about slow queries in the system.
-You can quickly see which slow queries failed to complete vs. which queries took a long time but eventually completed.
-It also provides you with the number of slow queries by user(s).
+The **Dashboard** section summarizes slow queries in the system.
+You can quickly see the number of slow queries, which slow queries failed to complete vs. which queries took a long time but eventually completed.
+It also provides you with the number of slow queries by user.
+The time window [1h, 12h, 1d] buttons control which slow queries you are viewing.

-Time Windows - Allow you to look at slow queries executed within the selected time windows.
+The **Slow Queries** section provides details (timestamp, query type, ts() query, points, etc.) about the slow queries.

+The **Resource Consumption by User** section displays each user that ran a slow query in that window and provides details such as time spent, total points scanned, and total CPU consumed.